-Carbon monoxide is present in the exhaust fumes of all internal combustion engines.
-This includes the outboards, sterndrives and inboard engines that propel boats, as well as the generators that power various boat accessories.
-Carbon monoxide is a deadly gas that is odorless, colorless and tasteless.
+Carbon monoxide (CO) is a deadly gas that is present in the exhaust fumes of all internal combustion engines, including the engines that propel boats, and the generators that power boat accessories.
+By itself, CO is odorless, colorless, and tasteless, but if you can smell or taste engine exhaust, you are inhaling CO.

-Early symptoms of carbon monoxide poisoning which should not be confused with seasickness or intoxication, include headache, dizziness, drowsiness, and nausea.
+Early symptoms of carbon monoxide poisoning, which are similar to the symptoms of seasickness and intoxication, include headache, dizziness, drowsiness, and nausea.

-Carbon monoxide poisoning can lead to unconsciousness, brain damage, or death.
-Keep the boat well ventilated while at rest or underway and avoid prolonged exposure to carbon monoxide.
+Inhaling engine exhaust gases can result in carbon monoxide poisoning.
+This can lead to unconsciousness, brain damage, or death.
+Avoid exposure to carbon monoxide.